storj/docs/app/(docs)/object-mount/media-workflows/davinci-resolve/page.md

 ---
 title: Object Mount with DaVinci Resolve
+hideTitle: true
 metadata:
   title: Object Mount with DaVinci Resolve
   description:
     Recommended settings and tips for using Object Mount with DaVinci Resolve
 ---

-# 🎬 Using Object Mount with DaVinci Resolve
+# Using Object Mount with DaVinci Resolve

 This guide walks you through the best setup for using Object Mount with **DaVinci Resolve**, along with a few optional tweaks and performance tips that may help smooth things out depending on your system and workflow.

 ---

-## ⚙️ Recommended Settings (Per Project)
+## Recommended Settings (Per Project)

 After opening or importing your Resolve project, please check the following: